 5) My family disapproves of my authentic self.

 Yeah, okay, so this one’s big.
 And I’m not quite sure how to word it.
 I LOVE my family, but we’re too intertwined, and in the process of detaching from my parents, I fear I’ll disappoint them.
 First, there’s my sexuality.
-It’s no secret to my immediate family that I’m intimate with a girl, but it’s definitely a touchy subject and seems to be viewed as a phase.
+It’s no secret to my immediate family that I have feelings for a woman, but it’s definitely a touchy subject and seems to be viewed as a phase.
 When I talk about it, I feel like I’m trying to prove something about myself, so I’ve stopped.
 But while it’s smooth sailing on the outside, inside I feel repressed, untruthful, and sad.
 Then there’s my tattoo.
 It reads “Be patient,” it’s in my handwriting, and it lives on my left arm.